1414C/jiffy/README.md

     | MySQL / MariaDB         | "db_dialect": "mysql"              |

-    'database' is a JSON block holding the access information for the database.
-At the moment, only Postgres is implemented and it is assumed that the application will use the pg default scehema 'Public'.
-Sqlite3 will be implemented as a proof-of-concept for multi-db-support, and the target database schema will be added to the JSON block at that time.
+    'database' is a JSON block holding the access information for the database system.
+Fill in what is needed for the type of database you are connecting to.
+SQLite for example, does not have any user-access control etc.  Sample database configuration blocks have been included in file sample_configs.json.

     "cert_file": "",
     'cert_file' should point to the location of a self-signed or purchased certificate file and